-Jennifer Borek is a Partner in the Firm's Jersey City, NJ office.
-She is the Chair of the Procurement Law & Bid Protest Litigation Practice Group and a member of the Complex Commercial Litigation Practice Groups as well as the Construction & Engineering Law Industry Group.
+Jennifer Borek is a Partner in the Firm's Jersey City, NJ office and Chair of the Procurement Law, Government Contracts & Bid Protest Litigation Practice Group.
+Ms. Borek is also a member of the and a member of the Complex Commercial Litigation, Construction Law & Litigation, Appellate and Class Action Defense Practice Groups.
 She argues complex litigation cases in state and federal courts, including the Appellate Division and Third Circuit, before administrative agencies and in arbitrations.

 - Tried a regulatory matter for a large utility company before the Office of Administrative Law, resulting in a successful settlement for the client.

 - Successfully argued numerous orders to show cause in public procurement and Open Public Records Law matters.